ruby-rcade/RubyGameDev.com/README.md

 # RubyGameDev.com

 RubyGameDev.com is a community-driven, information hub designed to help people build games in Ruby.
-This repository contains the source code that runs RubyGameDev.com.
-Please consider helping out.
+This repository contains the source code that runs the RubyGameDev.com website.
+Please consider helping to improve our website.

 ## Ways that you can help: